The Leadership Shadow: Why the ‘Vibe’ of Your Bench is a Performance Metric

 But in a high-stakes environment, impact is the only metric the system feels.

-• The Siloed Expert: A brilliant analyst intends to provide the most accurate predictive models in the division.
+• The Siloed Expert: Your brilliant analyst intends to provide the most accurate predictive models in the division.
 However, if their shadow in the clubhouse is perceived as intellectual superiority, the coaches will stop asking questions.
 The impact is siloing, regardless of the intent.

-• The Resistant Veteran: A veteran coordinator intends to bring old school grit to the affiliates.
+• The Resistant Veteran: Your veteran coordinator intends to bring old school grit to the affiliates.
 But if their shadow is perceived as a dismissal of new technology, the R&D staff will stop sharing high-fidelity data with them.
 The impact is technological stagnation.

-The Leader’s Blind Spot: The Appeasement Loop
+Your Blind Spot: The Appeasement Loop

 Because you hold the evaluation power over your staff, they will instinctively show you their leadership light.
 In your 1:1s, they are professional, aligned, and proactive.
 But the moment they walk away from you and into the cages with a 20-year veteran coach or a frustrated prospect, their shadow changes.